 The trustees have established the level of reserves that the charity should have.
 The charity commits to work with each project for 36 months.
 Trustees ensure there are sufficient projected funds (based on a prudent projection) for the entire project in advance of starting a partnership.
 The trustees consider that reserves should be an average of the last three years' expenditure.
-The actual reserves at 31 October 2008 were £46,914.
-This is more than the target figure, mainly because of the expenditure on projects being less than expected.
+The actual reserves at 31 October 2008 were £47,847.
+This is more than the target figure.
 However, given the current economic situation and that the charity may experience a downturn in giving, the trustees consider it prudent to hold the current level of reserves.